xebialabs-community/xlr-cloudforms-plugin/README.md

 ## Installation

-* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-cloudforms-plugin/releases) into the `XL_DEPLOY|RELEASE_SERVER/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-cloudforms-plugin/releases) into the `XL_RELEASE_SERVER/plugins` directory.
-* Restart the XL Deploy|Release server.
+* Restart the XL Release server.

-## Features/Usage/Types/Tasks
+## XLRelease Tasks

+* Check CFME Service: check if the CloudForm Service is available
+* Start Service: Request a new Service from a service template ID and wait for its end.

 ## References